+To help small firms obtain bank financing, large sellers often orchestrate joint finance programs.
+Under such a program, a large seller connects its small dealers to a large bank, who lends to all participating dealers based on the comprehensive information the seller provides.
+In this paper, we examine the supply chain pricing and inventory decisions, and the lending term under such seller-orchestrated financing programs.
+In loan pricing, we focus on a form of financial friction that is of particular importance under such schemes — bank capital regulation.
 Banks worldwide are required to hold a certain amount of regulatory capital to cushion against loans’ unexpected losses.
 Currently, there are two widely adopted approaches in calculating regulatory capital: the standardized approach (the amount of regulatory capital equals to a certain percentage of the amount of the loan) and the internal rating-based (IRB) approach (the amount of regulatory capital is contingent on the Value-at-Risk (VaR) of the underlying loan).
-This paper analyzes how bank capital regulation affects supply chain decisions such as inventory and pricing, and how the seller should orchestrate a joint finance scheme in the presence of such regulatory requirement.
-Despite its prevalence and importance, the implications of bank capital regulation and seller-orchestrated joint finance programs, and the interaction of these two, on supply chain decisions and performance is not well understood.
-We consider a game-theoretic model consisting of a manufacturer and multiple capital-constrained newsvendor-type dealers, who obtain financing from banks who are subject to capital regulation.
-The manufacturer sets the wholesale price and decides whether or not to orchestrate a joint finance program for its dealers by collaborating with a bank, and the dealers choose their inventory level and the financing channel.
-Under this model, dealers with low initial assets prefer financing through banks under the standardized approach, while those with high initial assets prefer IRB banks.
-The relative benefit of the IRB approach is further enhanced by risk pooling among dealers.
-The manufacturer could orchestrate a joint finance program with an IRB bank when dealers' initial assets are reasonably high, their demand correlation is low, and there is a large number of dealers.
+We consider a game-theoretic model consisting of a large seller and multiple capital-constrained newsvendor-type dealers, who obtain financing from banks who are subject to capital regulation.
+The seller sets the wholesale price and decides whether to orchestrate a joint finance program for its dealers by collaborating with a bank, and the dealers choose their inventory level and the financing channel.
+We find that a seller should only orchestrate the joint financing program when the bank adopts the IRB approach and the dealers are of low risk.
+The relative benefit of this program is further enhanced by risk pooling among dealers, thus are more profitable when the demand correlation among dealers is low, and there is a large number of dealers.
+Such a seller-orchestrated joint finance program will always benefit the seller and the entire supply chain, but may hurt dealers of intermediate risk-level.
 Facing dealers with various initial assets, the terms under the joint finance program should be designed as if the financially strong dealers subsidize the weak ones.
-Our results provide guidance to large manufacturers on how to orchestrate a joint finance scheme, and to small dealers on their corresponding optimal operational decisions.
+Our results provide guidance to large sellers on how to orchestrate a joint finance scheme, and to small dealers on their corresponding optimal operational decisions.

 Suggested Citation: Suggested Citation